Clare Fearnley

-Clare Fearnley is a diplomat from New Zealand who is their Ambassador to China and Mongolia.
+Clare Fearnley is a diplomat from New Zealand who was the Ambassador to China and Mongolia.
 At the time of her appointment, Fearnley was Ambassador to South Korea (cross-accredited to Pyongyang) and had been Acting Director-General Legal at the Ministry of Foreign Affairs and Trade and Consul-General in Shanghai.

 Fearnley earned arts and law degrees from Canterbury University, studied at Beijing University and at the Beijing Languages Institute in the 1980s.
 She is a native Mandarin speaker.